Mushroom-Daemon/doks/content/docs/1_Introduction/welcome.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
-Who is this for? someone that wants to get what they want through the written word.
+*Who is this for? someone that wants to get what they want through the written word.
 Sarah...
 Teddy... who?
+This is for anyone interested in improving their skills as a persuasive writer.
+I think folks with a creative and psychology bent will also find the information here interesting.
+Or maybe you just like a good story.
+There are plenty of those, as well.*

 Welcome to the Kickass Copy Playbook&mdash;a practical, user-friendly guide to writing kickass copy that converts.